 7. The Medley Kitchen Bar Saigon

-- Opening hours: 16:00 – 00:00
+- Opening hours: 4:00 PM – Midnight

 How safe is Ho Chi Minh City for gay travelers?

-Gay friendly hotels in Saigon
+Gay-friendly hotels in Saigon

 Tips for LGBTQ travelers visiting Saigon

-For Lesbians
+For lesbians

-For Allies
+For allies

 Author